+Facility planning will take place to determine the best location for additional seats.
+Broad Ford Elementary is the identified school to take on the additional Pre-K3 classroom due to having the capacity to add the additional seats/classroom.
 Broad Ford Elementary has been approved to move into a newly renovated, larger school in 2026-2027.
 During the planning process, the expansion of Pre-K3 classrooms was considered and space was made available in the Educational Specification plans.
 They will have a classroom space in their current building that can serve the additional Pre-K3 students until the school moves to the newly renovated school.
+As facility planning continues to meet the needs of long-term expansion, space availability and increased/declining enrollment will be taken into consideration to ensure that the space is appropriate to meet the Pre-K developmental needs.
+However, this is likely to pose a significant challenge given the facility study deficiencies for capital improvements and maintenance of GCPS facilities, and the lack of new funding for such purposes in the Blueprint.

-These classrooms will be collaborative classrooms where eligible students will be dually enrolled with GCPS and Garrett County Community Action Committee (GCCAC) Head Start.
+Where possible, new pre-K3 classrooms will be collaborative classrooms where eligible students will be dually enrolled with GCPS and Garrett County Community Action Committee (GCCAC) Head Start.
 The staff for these classrooms will include a Head Start teacher, a GCPS certified teacher, and an instructional assistant.
 The recruitment process for these positions will include highly qualified teachers and instructional assistants that either hold an associate's degree or the Child Development Associate (CDA) certification.

-Q4 Artifact 1 FY23 Pre-Kindergarten Expansion Grant Application.pdf

-Q4 Artifact 2 FY23 Pre-Kindergarten Expansion Grant Acceptance Letter.pdf

-Q4 Artifact 3 FY23 Pre-Kindergarten Expansion Grant Amendment #1 NOGA.pdf

-Q4 Artifact 4 Facility Space Long Term Planning - North.pdf

-Q4 Artifact 5 Facility Space Long Term Planning - South.pdf

-Q4 Artifact 6 Early Childhood Teacher Job Description.pdf

-Q4 Artifact 7 Early Childhood Instructional Assistant Job Description.pdf

-Q4 Artifact 8 GCCAC Head Start Teacher Job Description.pdf
+The talent pipeline will recruit early childhood teachers and instructional assistants who have their CDA/AA or are working on completing their CDA/AA.
+GCPS has partnered with Garrett College to offer courses for the teaching assistants to obtain their CDA.

+Q4 Artifact 1 FY23 Pre-Kindergarten Expansion Grant Application.pdf Q4 Artifact 2 FY23 Pre-Kindergarten Expansion Grant Acceptance Letter.pdf Q4 Artifact 3 FY23 Pre-Kindergarten Expansion Grant Amendment #1 NOGA.pdf Q4 Artifact 4 Facility Space Long Term Planning - North.pdf Q4 Artifact 5 Facility Space Long Term Planning - South.pdf Q4 Artifact 6 Early Childhood Teacher Job Description.pdf Q4 Artifact 7 Early Childhood Instructional Assistant Job Description.pdf Q4 Artifact 8 GCCAC Head Start Teacher Job Description.pdf